lino-framework/book/docs/specs/noi/public.rst

-This document describes the :mod:`lino_book.projects.public` variant of :ref:`noi` which provides readonly anonymous access to the data of :mod:`lino_book.projects.team` using the :mod:`lino_noi.lib.public` user interface.
+This document describes the :mod:`lino_book.projects.public` variant of :ref:`noi` which provides readonly anonymous access to the data of :mod:`lino_book.projects.team` using the :mod:`lino_noi.lib.public` front end.

-The :mod:`lino_noi.lib.public` user interface is yet another way of providing read-only anonymous access.
+The :mod:`lino_noi.lib.public` front end is yet another way of providing read-only anonymous access.
 But it is experimental, currently we recommend :ref:`noi.specs.bs3`